stsievert/salmon/docs/source/benchmarks/active.rst

      ARR: {random_state: 42}  # active or adaptive sampling
      RandomSampling: {}  # random sampling

-The "ARR" stands for "active round robin."
-That is, the head rotates through available choices ("round robin") and for each head, the best comparisons are chosen (by some measure with information gain).
+The "ARR" stands for "active round robin" and creates an instance of :class:`~salmon.triplets.samplers.ARR`.
+For this class, head rotates through available choices ("round robin") and for each head, the best comparisons are chosen (by some measure with information gain).

-This page will be concerned with the data scientist workflow, and every experiment below will use the same workflow a data scientists would:

-1. Launch Salmon.
-2. Simulate human users. [#noise]_
-3. Download the human responses from Salmon
-4. Generate the embedding offline.

-Every graph shows points with this data flow.
-Each point shown only changes the number of responses available or the sampling method used. [#shuffle]_

 .. note::